Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Sintra Forest Path

-The Sintra Forest Trail leads down to Vila Sassetti.
-Allow a half hour to walk from the Castle to the Vila.
+The Sintra Forest Trail leads to Vila Sassetti.
 The trail entrance is on the right through an arch just before exiting the Moorish Castle to the street.
+Allow a half hour to walk down from the castle.

 The path, which initially runs parallel to the road, leads to a simple viewing platform.
-Stop and take in the grandeur of the magnificent Moorish Castle before heading down the stairs and continuing through the forest.
+Stop and take in the grandeur of the magnificent castle before heading down the stairs and through the forest.

-Not nearly as popular as other tourist attractions in Sintra, you likely won’t have any crowds to contend with at Vila Sassetti.
-There is no fee or ticket required to visit the grounds of Vila Sassetti.
-Allow 15 minutes.
+Not nearly as popular as other tourist attractions in Sintra, you likely won’t have any crowds to contend with here.

 Admire the quaint, stone residence – making sure to see the antique tiles near the door that date to the 17th century.
-Then, step into the surrounding tranquil garden.
+Next, step into the tranquil garden.

 Quinta da Regaleira Estate

-An absolutely fascinating property, we think Regaleira Estate is a must on your day trip to Sintra.
-Allow 2-3 hours.
+An absolutely fascinating property, we believe the Regaleira Estate is a must on your day trip to Sintra.
+Allow 2-3 hours here.

 Old Town and the Palace of Sintra

-The National Palace is a recognizable landmark in the center of historic Sintra.
+Now retrace your steps to the National Palace in the center of historic Sintra.
 Allow 1 hour to visit the interior and 1 hour to tour the town.

 Sintra Train Station

 After a full day of discovering Sintra, it’s time to head back to Lisbon.
-Make sure to board the Rossio bound train if you are heading into the Lisbon city center.
+Make sure to board the Rossio bound train if you’re heading into Lisbon city center.
 We hoped you enjoyed your day trip to Sintra!

 Sintra Tourist Map

-Use our Map of Sintra Attractions below – or this link to Google – to locate the top sights!
+Use our Map of Sintra Attractions below – or this Google Map – to locate all the top sights we featured above!

-What You Will Need for your Sintra Day Trip
+What You Need for your Sintra Day Trip

-Trips from Lisbon are a lot more enjoyable if you are prepared with necessities.
+Trips from Lisbon are a lot more enjoyable if you are prepared.
 Don’t visit Sintra, Portugal without these essential items!

 Water Bottle